Stable convergence of conditional least squares estimators for supercritical continuous state and continuous time branching processes with immigration: Proof of Theorem

 where \ $\EE(\ee^{\ii\theta X_n} \mid \cF_{n-1}) = \EE(\ee^{\ii\theta X_n} \mid X_{n-1})$ \ and \ $\EE(\ee^{\ii\theta X_n} \mid X_{n-1} = x) = \EE(\ee^{\ii\theta X_1} \mid X_0 = x)$ \ for all \ $n \in \NN$, \ $\theta \in \RR$ \ and \ \ $x \in \RR_+$, \ since \ $(X_t)_{t\in\RR_+}$ \ is a time-homogeneous Markov process.
 Hence, by Theorem \ref{CBI_exists}, we get

 and

 where $\psi$ and $F$ are given in Theorem \ref{CBI_exists}.
-Let \ $(Y_t)_{t\in\RR_+}$ \ be a CBI process with parameters \ $(c, 0, b, 0, \mu)$ \ (i.e., it is a pure branching process).
+Let \ $(Y_t)_{t\in\RR_+}$ \ be a CBI process with parameters \ $(c, 0, b, 0, \mu)$ \ (i.e., it is a pure branching process, a CB process).
 Note that the same function $\psi$ (appearing in Theorem \ref{CBI_exists}) corresponds to the processes $(X_t)_{t\in\RR_+}$ and $(Y_t)_{t\in\RR_+}$, since $\psi$ does not depend on the immigration mechanism $F$.
 Hence, by Theorem \ref{CBI_exists}, we have

 By \eqref{EXcond} and \eqref{ttBbeta}, we also have \ $\EE(Y_1 \mid Y_0 = 1) = \ee^B = \varrho$ \ and \ $\EE(X_1 \mid X_0 = 0) = A \int_0^1 \ee^{Bs} \, \dd s = \cA$, \ thus

 where